Marvel Cinematic Universe Post-Credit Scenes That Never Really Paid Off

 The Black Knight might not return, actually

-"Game of Thrones" star Kit Harington seems content to take things in stride wherever possible since the harrowing and controversial last season of HBO's breadwinner season, and he's equally chill about the possibility that Dane Whitman, the Black Knight, has shown no potential for a future return.
+"Game of Thrones" star Kit Harington seems content to take things in stride wherever possible since the harrowing and controversial last season of HBO's breadwinner series, and he's equally chill about the possibility that Dane Whitman, the Black Knight, has shown no potential for a future return.
 Harington recently spoke about the odds of his return to Marvel, stating that he hopes they'll do something with the character, but right now, he simply doesn't know anything, and nothing is currently in the works.

 That's a big change from 2021 and the post-"Eternals" glow, which suggested that Dane's introduction didn't just give fans a chance to hear Mahershala Ali as Blade for the first time, but was also a set-up for a larger story for his own character.
 Unfortunately, a shudder in the multiverse suggest this has all been set aside, especially while Marvel once again figures out the right way to formally introduce the Daywalker Blade, after another shakeup sheds the film's director.
 Let's stow the Jon Snow Knows Nothing jokes and admit that this is another bad twist in a good actor's career.